Feds decline charges against officers in Tamir Rice case

 The New York Times reported in October that the department had effectively shut down the investigation, but Tuesday’s announcement makes it official.

-Inconsistent witness statements also complicated any prosecution, and neither person said they saw exactly what Rice was doing just before the shooting, according to the Justice Department.
+Inconsistent witness statements also complicated any prosecution.
+Neither of two witnesses who either saw part of the encounter or reported hearing gunshots said they saw exactly what Rice was doing just before the shooting, according to the Justice Department.

 In a statement at the scene to three other law enforcement officers, Loehmann “repeatedly and consistently stated” that Tamir was reaching for a gun before he shot him, prosecutors said.